BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

  [It's Not Complicated, It's std::complex](https://youtu.be/s_1SymtU0BI)

-inside the "complex" header of the standard library. been here since foreaver, but still being worked on. the equality operator was removed and replace with the spaceship operator.\
+inside the "complex" header of the standard library. been here since forever, but still being worked on. the equality operator was removed and replace with the spaceship operator.\
 there's also a user defined literals, constexpr support for getting the parts and for operators.

 ```cpp